Immigration Glossary

 Registry Date

-• Aliens who have continuously resided in the United States since January 1, 1972, are of good moral character, and are not inadmissible, are eligible to adjust to legal permanent resident status under the registry provision.
-Before the Immigration Reform and Control Act of 1986 amended the date, aliens had to have been in the country continuously since June 30, 1948, to qualify.
+Aliens who have continuously resided in the United States since January 1, 1972, are of good moral character,are not inadmissible, and are not deportable as a terrorist are eligible to adjust to legal permanent resident status under the registry provision.
+Before the Immigration Reform and Control Act of 1986 amended the date, aliens had to have been in the country continuously since June 30, 1948 to qualify.

 Removal